derickfay/fuzzylist/README.md

 This is a workflow template - it does nothing as is.

 ## Usage:
-- create a csv file like you would for an [Alfred List Filter](https://www.alfredapp.com/help/workflows/inputs/list-filter/)
+- create a csv file like you would for an [Alfred List Filter](https://www.alfredapp.com/help/workflows/inputs/list-filter/), with an optional fourth field containing the path to an icon file for that result.
 - name the file *list.csv* and add it to the workflow directory

 On the initial run, the workflow will create a file list.json for output to the fuzzy search.
 If list.csv is modified, it will update list.json .